 Information about enrollment and admissions can be found here: http://www.nvcc.edu/admissions/index.html.
-And, information about tuition payment can be found here: http://www.nvcc.edu/tuition/index.html.
-As part of the enrollment and admissions process, you will furnish copies of your official transcripts to Student Services.
-At that time, a Counselor will let you know which of the courses taken at a previous college or university will transfer.
+And, information about tuition can be found here: http://www.nvcc.edu/tuition/index.html.
+As part of the enrollment and admissions process, students must furnish copies of their official transcripts to the Student Services department.
+At that time, a Counselor will explain which of the courses taken at a previous college or university will transfer.

-Generally those individuals who have earned a bachelor’s degree at a regionally accredited institution will have all general education requirements satisfied, which means you would only need to take the legal specialty courses.
+Generally those individuals with a bachelor’s degree from a regionally accredited institution will have all general education requirements satisfied, which means they only need to take the legal specialty courses.
 Each semester, some courses are offered online, some are offered in a traditional classroom setting, and others are offered in a hybrid format.
 Courses that are taught in the hybrid format include both classroom meetings and significant online work.

 To be eligible to receive the AAS degree in Paralegal Studies, students must complete 25 percent (17 credits) of their coursework at NOVA.
-In addition, ABA guidelines regulate the number of courses we accept through transfer.
+In addition, ABA guidelines regulate the number of courses accepted through transfer.
 Therefore, at least 50 percent of the legal specialty courses must be completed at NOVA and 10 of those credits must be taken in the traditional classroom setting.

 Students must complete College Composition I (ENG 111) and Introduction to Law and the Paralegal (LGL 110) in the first semester.
 Of course, students may take additional courses during the same semester.

 It is important for students to follow the sequencing plan when taking legal specialty courses, which means that 100-level courses must be taken before 200-level courses.
 In addition, Legal Research is a prerequisite for Legal Writing; therefore, these courses may not be taken during the same semester.
-Students should meet with an advisor at least once per semester.
+Students should meet with a program advisor at least once per semester.

 Paralegals are prohibited by law from offering legal services directly to members of the public.